-It is designed to test decision making skills.
+The MEQ paper is designed to test decision making skills.
 It aims to assess the candidate's ability to identify the issues involved and logically resolve them using their own skills and those of others.
-The questions are based on real life situations which have occurred in every day general practice often in one of the examiner's practices.
+The questions are based on real life situations which have occurred in every day general practice, often in one of the examiner's practices.